Tootman/WebAppv3/README.md

   - Related Data can be added (it cannot be removed or edited)

 ### Technology stack
- - Leaflet Mapping API
+ - Leaflet  - Mapping library API
+ - fontello - small set of svg icons)
+ - leafletKnn - measureing spatial distances between features or coordinates
- - WebPack producing minified es5 js bundle with some of the CSS embedded,
+ - WebPack -  producing minified es5 js bundle with some of the CSS embedded,
- - Firebase database for Cloud storage
+ - Firebase database for Cloud storage of all data
  - LocalStorage backup when offline ServiceWorker (using BoxWorker) for PWA capability,
- - LocalForage for Offline Background map Tiles
+ - LocalForage + tilesdb for Offline Background slippy map Tiles